zeziba/Battleship_revisited/README.md

 4. Integrate automated unittest and integration
 5. Add additional AI algorithms for increased difficulties

 The current form of the program basically uses a greedy algorithm to decide where to fire a shot.
 This has the benefit of winning a game in roughly 60-80 moves which gives a human player many opportunities to win.

-# To setup
+# To Setup

 > pip install -r requirements.txt
+#### Run the tests
+> python -m pytest --cov=src --cov-config=.coveragerc --cov-report html tests/